-In my last Pistachio Cookies recipe, I promised that I would bake more often and share the recipes on the blog.
-But the problem is, who is going to eat all my baked goods?
-I am happy to eat a slice of cake or a muffin every now and then, but when you end up eating the same thing for a week it becomes a bit boring.
-And it is not good for your diet! ;) My husband has a sweet tooth, but even him can’t finish a whole cake.
+In my last post, I said that I would share more baking recipes on the blog, but my problem is…who is going to eat all these sweet treats?
+I love to eat homemade cake, biscuits or muffins, but eating the same thing every day for a week is a bit boring and it’s not good for your diet.
 So what to do?
-The answer is to bake healthy things, that we can eat without feeling guilty.
+The answer is to bake healthy things, that we can eat them more without feeling guilty.

-I turned to my Facebook page followers for help, asking them to suggest recipes of tasty and low fat desserts.
+I asked my followers for help and asked them to suggest recipes of tasty and low fat desserts.
 I was also looking for recipes with low content of butter and egg yolks.
 And possibly wheat-free.
 Mmmmm…not easy!

 The suggestions ranged from Crunchy Honey & Sesame Bars to Almond & Cardamom Cake, from Olive Oil Biscuits to Yoghurt Cake.
 The winning idea was Pistachio Cookies, a recipe adapted from Trissalicious blog.

 These cookies are made with almond flour and ground pistachios, a bit of sugar and egg white.
 That’s it, simple and easy.
 They remind me of Sicilian marzipan sweets, though those are very sweet and crumble in your hands.
 My pistachio cookies turned out more crunchy on the outside, yet moist and soft on the inside.